cortemadera/activation_engineering/README.md

 3. I experimented with DeepEval’s summarization evaluation.
 The [idea](https://www.confident-ai.com/blog/a-step-by-step-guide-to-evaluating-an-llm-text-summarization-task) is quite appealing, however, my low-volume experiments show results are quite unreliable at this stage.

-## Thoughts on my active engineering experiments
+## Thoughts on Active Engineering Experiments

 Compared to the one-shot prompt baseline approach for creating Shakespearean summaries, I had great difficulty steering the model with active engineering.